Methodology notePPPNYield

 Why PPPN Matters

-Cruise fares vary dramatically based on itinerary length and destination.
-Per-person fare comparisons are misleading without normalization.
+Cruise fares vary dramatically by itinerary length and destination, so per-person fare comparisons mislead without normalization.
+Consider two sailings:

 SailingPer-Person FarePPPN